ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/references/statement-editor/call-a-ballerina-library-function.md

     <img src="/learn/images/vs-code-extension/statement-editor/add-function-statement.gif" class="cInlineImage-half"/>

-    !!!
-Info
-        The **Libraries** tab will be selected by default listing all the supported Ballerina libraries.
+    >**Info:** The **Libraries** tab will be selected by default listing all the supported Ballerina libraries.

 2. Search for **log** and select the `log` module (this will list all the supported functions, errors, records, types, etc. of the `log` module), and select the **log:printError** function.

     <img src="/learn/images/vs-code-extension/statement-editor/select-printError.gif" class="cInlineImage-half"/>

-    !!!
-Info
-        When you select a function or a method call, the **Parameters** tab opens by default.
+    >**Info:** When you select a function or a method call, the **Parameters** tab opens by default.
 This tab displays information about the selected function or method call including details about the parameters, descriptions, and return type descriptions.
 On this tab, you can easily add parameters to the expression by selecting the checkboxes of the relevant parameters.

 3. Double-click on the **`<add-mgs>`** template and type "error log".